Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/vps-faq/guide.en-gb.md

 ///

+## Questions regarding security and backup

+/// details | How do I secure my VPS?

+By default, the VPS is provided with only the selected operating system installed.
+The VPS administrator is responsible for applying an appropriate security configuration once the VPS is delivered.
+To do this, please refer to our guide on [how to secure a VPS](/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps).

+///

 /// details | How can I download my files or a backup of the VPS?

 There are several options available, for example: